Behavioral Analysis Research Lab logo

 Samantha Zohr, MS, LLP

-Samantha Zohr is a second-year doctoral student studying clinical psychology under Dr. Claudia Drossel.
+Samantha Zohr is a doctoral candidate, beginning in 2020, studying clinical psychology under Dr. Claudia Drossel.
 Prior to starting the doctoral program, Samantha earned her master’s in clinical behavioral psychology at Eastern Michigan University and obtained her limited psychologist license (LLP).
-Her research interests include the evaluation of evidenced-based treatment and assessment approaches used for populations with severe behavioral disturbances and functional impairments, such as children with neurodevelopmental disorders and older adults with neurocognitive disorders.
+Her research interests include the evaluation of evidenced-based treatment and assessment approaches used for populations with complex medical and neuropsychological presentations.
 Additionally, she is interested in identifying ways to improve staff training standards and procedures for persons working in behavioral health-related fields.
-In her freetime, Samantha enjoys engaging in outdoor activities with family and friends, such as camping, hiking, kayaking, and fishing.
+In her free time, Samantha enjoys engaging in outdoor activities with family and friends, such as camping, hiking, kayaking, and fishing.

 graduate Research Associates